DOCTOR OF PHILOSOPHY in Wisdom.

 Wisdom 601, The Crusades from Christian and Islamic perspectives

-Wisdom 606, Historical Controversies (such as free will vs. predestination, interpretations of the Holy Trinity)
+Wisdom 606, Historical Controversies such as free will vs. predestination or the doctrine of Biblical inerrancy and its relevance

-* Although traditional fifteen to eighteen week semesters do not apply to our classes, we use the standard semester/hour requirement of at least 40 hours of applied study for each credit, or 120 hours for each three credit class.
+* Although traditional fifteen to eighteen-week semesters do not apply to our classes, we use the standard semester/hour requirement of at least 40 hours of applied study for each credit, or a minimum of 120 hours for each three credit class.

 ** Acceptable credits are usually from programs in theology, liberal arts, humanities.
 Credits from other fields may be accepted by petition.

 *** Acceptable Master of Fine Arts degrees are generally in Writing.
 Others may be accepted by petition.